johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-connectors-omnissa.md

  The verification of unmanaged devices prior to granting access to apps and resources is  simplified via the Omnissa integration within the Microsoft Trust Connector in  Edge for Business and an authentication adapter within Omnissa Access.
 Within  Omnissa Access, Device conditional access rules can be created that require specific device  signal criteria to be met.

- You can configure Microsoft Edge for Business Device Signals as an authentication  factor in Omnissa Access to support authentication for managed profiles on Windows  devices.
+ You can configure Microsoft Edge for Business Device Signals as an authentication  factor in Omnissa Access to support authentication for managed policy on Windows  devices.
 You enable and configure the adapter in the Omnissa Access console to  retrieve device-level signals from the Edge browser.
-Users can sign in to Omnissa  Access from an Edge browser with a managed profile on a Windows machine.
+Users can sign in to Omnissa  Access from an Edge browser with a managed policy on a Windows machine.

  The Edge for Business Device Signals authentication is based on the device signal  attributes that you enable when you configure the adapter in the Omnissa Access  console.
 You must also integrate Omnissa Access with the Microsoft Edge Device Trust  connector in the Microsoft Edge management service console.
 After completing the  setup in both the Omnissa and Microsoft consoles, you configure access policy rules in  the Omnissa Access console.

  When users use the Edge browser to sign in, after their initial credentials are  authenticated, the second-factor authentication through Edge checks the device  security status based on the device signal attributes that you configured.
 Omnissa  Access retrieves the signal status from the Edge integration.
- Edge for Business Device Signals authentication is available for users running the Edge  browser with a managed profile on Windows devices.
+ Edge for Business Device Signals authentication is available for users running the Edge  browser with a managed policy on Windows devices.

  **Note : This authentication method is not available for managed browsers.**

 ## Prerequisites
 - Omnissa Access SaaS tenant
 - Microsoft Entra tenant ID
-- Managed profiles
+- Managed policy files
 - Subscription plan:
   - Education: Microsoft 365 A3, A5
   - Business: Microsoft 365 Business Standard, Premium